+Complainant offered Exhibit D, his own list of comparable sales that he believes better represent a range of values for the subject for 2021.
+These sales range from \$286,000 to \$387,500.
+However, Complainant's evidence does not make market-based adjustments to these comparable properties to find a proper appraisal comparison.
 The comparable sales approach is the usual method used to determine the TVM of residential real property.
 "The comparable sales approach uses prices paid for similar properties in arms-length transactions and adjusts those prices to account for differences between the properties."
 Snider, 156 S.W.3d at 347-48 (internal quotation omitted).
-Complainant did not offer any comparable sales in the subject property's area.
-Finally, Complainant did not offer testimony of an appraiser nor an appraisal of the property as evidence of the TVM of the property as of January 1, 2021.